Table of Contents

-Preventing identity theft in a business setting involves educating employees about safe online behaviour and implementing robust cybersecurity measures such as firewalls, secure networks, encryption technologies, and an effective Identity Threat Detection & Response (ITDR) solution.
+Preventing identity theft in a business setting involves educating employees about safe online behavior and implementing robust cybersecurity measures such as firewalls, secure networks, encryption technologies, and an effective Identity Threat Detection & Response (ITDR) solution.

 Proofpoint’s ITDR solutions offer comprehensive protection by identifying potential threats in real-time using machine learning algorithms and providing actionable insights for quick response.
-It focuses on reducing the attack surface by controlling user access based on their roles within the organisation.
+It focuses on reducing the attack surface by controlling user access based on their roles within the organization.

 Included with Proofpoint’s ITDR solutions is Spotlight, which detects escalated privileges and lateral movements made by cyber attackers before they reach their target endpoint.
 Spotlight uses automated remediation to prevent identity risks and detect real-time identity threats.

 The ever-evolving landscape of cyber threats makes completely eliminating identity theft seem impossible.
-However, awareness combined with the right tools, like those offered by Proofpoint, can significantly minimise the risks associated with such threats.
+However, awareness combined with the right tools, like those offered by Proofpoint, can significantly minimize the risks associated with such threats.

 Subscribe to the Proofpoint Blog